Winners Summary

 |

 CMC was an early innovator in online investing.
-It wins for offering a wide array of investment products, bargain low-dollar trading and a great browser trading platform.
-It's a little more awkward as regards navigation than IG’s platform, though (see below).
-CMC does have a fascinating widget that shows performance of popular chart patterns for any given asset.
+It wins for offering a wide array of investment products, bargain low-dollar trading, and a great browser trading platform.
+However, it's a little more awkward in terms of navigation than some competitor platforms, like IG's.
+CMC does have a fascinating widget that shows the performance of popular chart patterns for any given asset.

 - Tradeable assets: shares, international shares, ETFs, warrants, mFunds, options, managed funds, LICs, bonds, IPOs